QmoG/flutter_chat_app/README.md

-# CHAT APP IN FLUTTER USING GOOGLE FIRESTORE
+# CHAT APP IN FLUTTER USING GOOGLE FIREBASE
  Chat App in Flutter using Google Firebase

 # Introduction: